Seagate/cortx-prvsnr/cli/README.md

   and is `srvnode-1` for now).

 Also the script expects one optional positional argument to specify a version of the provisioner repository to install.
-For now that makes sense only for `gitlab` and if missed the latest tagged version would be installed.

 #### Prerequisites